mesosphere/marathon/src/main/resources/mesosphere/marathon/api/v2/AppsResource_create.md

   health checks.
 * `maxConsecutiveFailures`(Optional.
 Default: 3) : Number of consecutive health
   check failures after which the unhealthy task should be killed.
+* `protocol` (Optional.
+Default: "HTTP"): Protocol of the requests to be performed.
+One of "HTTP", "TCP", or "Command".
 * `path` (Optional.
 Default: "/"): Path to endpoint exposed by the task that will provide health  status.
 Example: "/path/to/health".
   _Note: only used if `protocol == "HTTP"`._
+* `command`: Command to run in order to determine the health of a task.
+  _Note: only used if `protocol == "COMMAND"`, and only available if Marathon is started with the `--executor_health_checks` flag.
 * `portIndex` (Optional.
 Default: 0): Index in this app's `ports` array to be used for health requests.
 An index is used so the app can use random ports, like "[0, 0, 0]" for example, and tasks could be started with port environment variables like `$PORT1`.
-* `protocol` (Optional.
-Default: "HTTP"): Protocol of the requests to be performed.
-One of "HTTP" or "TCP".
 * `timeoutSeconds` (Optional.
 Default: 20): Number of seconds after which a health check is considered a failure regardless of the response.

 ##### `id`

+Unique identifier for the app consisting of a series of names separated by slashes.
-Unique string identifier for the app.
-It must be at least 1 character and may only contain digits (`0-9`), dashes (`-`), dots (`.`), and lowercase letters (`a-z`).
+Each name must be at least 1 character and may only contain digits (`0-9`), dashes (`-`), dots (`.`), and lowercase letters (`a-z`).
 The name may not begin or end with a dash.